shirominha-da-motoila/fugro-technical-challange/README.md

 My curiosity about using .NET Aspire in a project led me to try it in this challenge.
 I was impressed with how easy it is to start a new project from a template and set up the entire environment to begin writing code.

 ### Project Architecture
-TThe base architecture was the one generated from the template:
+The base architecture was the one generated from the template:

 - AppHost orchestrates the solution.
 - ApiService centralizes the backend logic.